-1.1.1 Newark and Sherwood District Council is in the process of producing an Allocations and Development Management Development Plan Document (A&DM DPD).
+- 1.1.1 Newark and Sherwood District Council is in the process of producing an Allocations and Development Management Development Plan Document (A&DM DPD).
 As part of the work, consideration must be given to the potential effects on sites of European importance for nature conservation.
 WSP Environmental Ltd has been appointed by the Council to consider the potential for such effects and how the DPD could be amended to avoid or mitigate such effects.
-A HRA Screening report has been prepared to accompany the Publication A&DM DPD.
-This work builds on and has regard to earlier work undertaken in relation to HRA and the Core Strategy for the District.
+A HRA Screening report was prepared to accompany the Publication A&DM DPD.
+This work built on and has regard to earlier work undertaken in relation to HRA and the Core Strategy for the District. - 1.1.2 Following consultation responses from Natural England the Council has made some minor amendments to the A&DM DPD and this report reflects those changes.
+Natural England also commented on the HRA and those comments and subsequent discussions on the DPD and HRA have been reflected in this report.